 Disney’s Magical Express Bus Service

-If you are flying into Orlando International Airport and are staying at one of 22 selected Walt Disney World Resort hotels then you will be able to take advantage of Disney's Magical Express service which offers a complimentary round trip shuttle service and baggage delivery service.
+If you are flying into Orlando International Airport and are staying at one of 20+ selected Walt Disney World Resort hotels then you can take advantage of Disney’s Magical Express service which offers a complimentary round trip shuttle service and baggage delivery service.

 Note that a few of hotels are excluded from the Magical Express service (see below).

-Disney launched their deluxe air-conditioned motor coach Magical Express service in May 2005 during Disney's "Happiest Celebration on Earth" year and it looks set to continue as a complimentary service to most Walt Disney World Resort hotel guests
+Disney launched their deluxe air-conditioned motor coach Magical Express service in May 2005 during Disney’s “Happiest Celebration on Earth” year and it looked set to continue as a complimentary service to most Walt Disney World Resort hotel guests.

 It is reckoned that Disney’s Magical Express handled nearly 2 million passengers in its first year and its popularity has had an effect on other shuttle bus operators and rental car companies as people make use of the service.

-If you staying in Orlando and do not want to rent a car in Florida then it is another good reason to stay at a Walt Disney World Resort but this benefit will end when Disney’s Magic Express stops running.
+If you are staying in Orlando and do not want to rent a car in Florida then it is another good reason to stay at a Walt Disney World Resort but this benefit will end when Disney’s Magic Express stops running.

 You must make a reservation to use Disney’s Magical Express at least 30 days prior to arrival either through your travel agent or through Disney themselves; you cannot simply turn up when you land in Orlando.
 You will then be sent a Magical Express Service information packet containing your vouchers and luggage tags.